-The concept of heritage is about something that "moves from the past and looks to the future", it refers to a "heritage" that current generations receive from their ancestors, and that they intend to preserve as a valuable asset for future generations.
+The concept of heritage is about something that "moves from the past and looks to the future", it refers to an "heritage" that present generations receive from their ancestors, and that they intend to preserve as a valuable asset for future generations.

-This concept highlights the generational link between the characteristics of a territory and those who have lived and still live in it.
-It is based on relationships, integration of different aspects, resources, valuable elements, including historical, artistic, agricultural, handicraft, natural, environmental and landscape features.
-The experience of sustainable tourism implies a deep contact with the landscape, and especially the customs, and the culture of a place, as well as the key features of the area.
-"Heritage tourism", in a broad sense, includes all of its resources - natural, agricultural, historical, cultural - it also includes some forms of sustainable tourism such as nature-based tourism (eco-tourism, wilderness tourism, adventure tourism), onfarm tourism (understood as a way of linking tourism and agriculture), cultural tourism, and other forms of mixed or integrated tourism.
+This concept highlights the generational link between the characteristics of a territory and those who have lived and still live there.
+It is based on relationships, integration of different aspects, resources, valuable elements including historical, artistic, agricultural, handicraft, nature, environmental and landscape features.
+The experience of sustainable tourism, implies a deep contact with the landscape, and especially the customs, and the culture of a place as well as the key features of the area.
+"Heritage tourism", in the broad sense, includes all of its resources - natural, agricultural, historical, cultural - it also includes some forms of sustainable tourism such as nature-based tourism (eco-tourism, wilderness tourism, adventure tourism), on-farm tourism (understood as the relation between tourism and the agricultural world), cultural tourism, and other forms of mixed or integrated tourism.